rlgraph/rlgraph/README.md

 agent definitions.
 This means it is especially suited for a smooth transition from applied use case prototypes to large scale distributed training.

-The current state of RLgraph in version 0.2.2 is alpha.
-The core engine is substantially complete and works for TensorFlow and PyTorch.
+The current state of RLgraph in version 0.2.3 is alpha.
+The core engine is substantially complete and works for TensorFlow and PyTorch (1.0).
 Distributed execution on Ray is exemplified via Distributed Prioritized Experience Replay (Ape-X), which also supports multi-gpu mode and solves e.g. Atari-Pong in ~1 hour on a single-node.
-Ape-X can be used both with PyTorch and TensorFlow.
+Algorithms like Ape-X or PPO can be used both with PyTorch and TensorFlow.
 Distributed TensorFlow can be tested via the IMPALA agent.
 Please create an issue to discuss improvements or contributions.

 RLgraph currently implements the following algorithms:

 - DQN - ```dqn_agent``` -  [paper](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf)
 - Double-DQN - ```dqn_agent``` - via ```double_dqn``` flag -  [paper](https://www.aaai.org/ocs/index.php/AAAI/AAAI16/paper/download/12389/11847)